Chasing a Cure for Hepatitis C | The Fix

 Hep C Hadn’t Made Me Sick Enough?

 When I told her, “Insurance companies told me I wasn’t sick enough,” she raised her voice in anger.
 “No one should be forced to walk around with a viral time bomb in their body, gambling on the chance that they’re not going to get sicker while they’re waiting.
-The whole point of insurance, when you pay your premium, is you transfer the risk of having that catastrophic cost to the insurance company.
+When you pay your premium, the whole point of insurance is transferring the risk of having that catastrophic cost to the insurance company.

-At the end of the year, if you haven’t needed anything expensive for your health insurance, you don’t get your money back!
+At the end of the year, you don’t get your money back if you haven’t needed anything expensive for your health insurance!
 The same is true if you have a year when you’ve got high healthcare costs.
 Insurance companies can’t suddenly say, ‘Well, even though you’re entitled to coverage under the terms and conditions of our policy, we’re not going to cover it for everyone because it’s too expensive.’
-The policies do not allow insurance companies to wait around saying, ‘Oh, but, it’s so expensive we have to ration it.’”
+The policies do not allow insurance companies to wait around saying, ‘Oh, but it’s so expensive we have to ration it.’”

-Hamburger led me to Michael Ninburg, the executive director at Hepatitis Education Project (HEP), a nonprofit whose mission is to provide support, advocacy and services for those affected by HCV.
-He was eager to talk about updates regarding the Washington state class action lawsuits.
-The lawsuits allege that denying treatment to HCV patients, unless they demonstrated significant liver damage, was illegal and improper.
+Hamburger led me to Michael Ninburg, the executive director at the Hepatitis Education Project (HEP), a nonprofit whose mission is to provide support, advocacy, and services for those affected by HCV.
+He was eager to discuss updates regarding the Washington state class action lawsuits.
+The lawsuits allege that denying treatment to HCV patients unless they demonstrated significant liver damage was illegal and improper.

 Ninburg then put me in touch with Sean Hemmerle, a 43-year-old ex-heroin addict and ex-con who is now a full-time college student in Olympia.
 Hemmerle served time in prison “for a robbery related to my heroin use,” he said.
 He was diagnosed with HCV in 2010 at Harborview Medical Center in Seattle while undergoing surgeries “to repair wounds from injecting black tar heroin.”

-“When I got out [of prison],” Hemmerle said, “Obamacare happened, and I got a primary care provider in winter of 2013, who referred me to the liver clinic at Harborview in summer of 2014.
-Once I was seen by the liver clinic, they sent a script for 12 weeks of Harvoni to DSHS [Washington State Department of Social and Health Services].
-DSHS denied it but the clinic appealed.
+“When I got out [of prison],” Hemmerle said, “Obamacare happened, and I got a primary care provider in the winter of 2013, who referred me to the liver clinic at Harborview in the summer of 2014.
+Once the liver clinic saw me, they sent a script for 12 weeks of Harvoni to DSHS [Washington State Department of Social and Health Services].
+DSHS denied it, but the clinic appealed.

 DSHS denied it again.
 The clinic then sent my script to the patient assistance program at Harborview, which contacted Gilead.
 Once the patient assistance program got involved, it was only a week before I received my first month of Harvoni.
 I completed my 12 weeks in July 2015 with absolutely no side effects, and my viral load was undetectable by week 5.”

-While the drug companies battle it out in a price war, Merck’s rock-‘n’-roll-sounding pill, Zepatier (elbasvir/grazoprevir) became available Jan.
-29 for $54,600 per three-month treatment.
+While the drug companies battle it out in a price war, Merck’s rock-‘n’-roll-sounding pill, Zepatier (elbasvir/grazoprevir), became available January 29 for $54,600 per three-month treatment.
 Like the other meds, Zepatier has a cure rate of 97%.
 Due to its lower price tag, insurance companies are more likely to cover it.
 Unfortunately, Zepatier’s side effects are similar to those I’ve experienced on Viekira Pak with ribavirin.

-Gilead has raked in approximately $20 billion dollars for HCV treatment.
-AbbVie has earned billions from their Viekira Pak.
-It’s too soon to know how much money Merck will pull in from Zepatier.
+Gilead has earned approximately $20 billion for HCV treatment, and AbbVie has earned billions from its Viekira Pak.
+It’s too soon to know how much money Merck will earn from Zepatier.